lkrms/dotfiles/README.md

          └── Git
                └── files
                   └── .config
-                     ├── git
-                     │   └── config
+                     ├── git                ; Now this is the target │   └── config
-                     └── git.symlink
+                     └── git.symlink        ; Because this file exists
    ```

-   > Sidecar files aren't special.
-They can be created with `touch <filename>`
-   > or in some other way.
+   The content of a sidecar file is not specified.

 [by-host]: by-host